Outreach Internship & Field Experience

 UMaine students interested in training in the development of outreach-focused skills & experience, should contact the Counseling Center for additional information and to submit an application.

-The MSW student intern completes an internship of approximately 600 hours total during the fall and spring semesters, approximately 16 hours per week when school is in session.
+The MSW student intern completes an internship of approximately 400 hours total during the fall and spring semesters, approximately 14-16 hours per week when school is in session.
 MSW students must meet specific learning goals determined by their program, and are typically supervised weekly by a staff member with an MSW.
-Daily supervision is typically provided by the Outreach Graduate Assistant and the Outreach Coordinator.
-Historically, the MSW Outreach Intern participates in developing and supervising the Mind Spa, pursuing additional funding sources for Mind Spa and other activities, delivers mental health related presentations/workshops, helps with major event planning and community organizing, and assists in the mentorship of undergraduate Field Placement and work-study students.
+Historically, the MSW Generalist Year Intern delivers mental health related presentations/workshops, helps with major event planning and community organizing.
 Interns in this capacity are a valuable resource who help extend the Counseling Center’s services to reach students beyond traditional therapy.

 As a non-clinical resource for UMaine students, graduate-student interns are able to provide the following outreach and education services independent of close clinical supervision: